madetech/handbook/guides/mentorship/README.md

 - https://www.codewars.com/

 ###Any questions?
-Feel free to ask any questions in the #supply-academy-mentors or #cop-mentoring channels, or send a message to Charlene Hunter.
+Feel free to ask any questions in the #cop-mentoring channels or send an email to mentorship@madetech.com.

 ## [Mentor Guidance](mentors)
 ## [Mentee Guidance](mentees)